-BUDGET - Proposed plan of expenditure and revenue over a specified period of time.
+BUDGET - Proposed plan of expenditure and revenue over a specified period of time such as a fiscal year or accounting period.

 BUDGET CALENDAR - The schedule of major events in the development of the annual budget including the proposed budget, budget hearings, budget deliberations, and the adoption of the annual Appropriation Ordinance.